Bournemouth Gasworks Athletic F.C.: Ground

 Bournemouth Gasworks played at Alder Road - directly opposite Branksome Recreation Ground in Poole.
 Opened in 1932, the venue was enclosed, with a large stand and is now covered by housing.
 The record attendance was in October 1946 when over 1,000 watched the narrow 2-3 defeat by neighbours Poole Town in the FA Cup 3rd qualifying round.

 Notable players

 The club had many fine players during their existence, including Dennis Bushby, Peter Gledstone and Derek Reeves who all started at the Gasworks before enjoying successful professional careers with Bournemouth & Boscombe Athletic and Southampton.

 Local rivals

-There are many clubs within the Bournemouth and Poole area that Gasworks enjoyed a healthy rivalry with during their long existence.
+There are many clubs within the area that Gasworks enjoyed a healthy rivalry with over the years.

-Initially, in the Hampshire League these included Boscombe, Bournemouth "Poppies", Poole Town, Christchurch and, until their demise, Pokesdown Old Boys and Bournemouth Transport.
+Initially, in the Hampshire League these included Boscombe, Bournemouth "Poppies" and, until their demise, Bournemouth Tramways.

-After moving to Dorset football, the main local rivals were then regarded as Hamworthy United, Hamworthy Engineering, Parley Sports and Longfleet St Marys.
+After moving to Dorset football, the main local rivals were then regarded as Poole Town, Hamworthy and Longfleet St Marys.